 Many people do not realise that grains particularly whole-grains have high levels of anti-nutrients.
 These are sneaky little compounds that bind up the nutrients in the food we eat, reducing their availability for us.
 So you think you are getting good nutrients because of the food choices you make, but these nutrients become unavailable as a result of these anti-nutrients.
 Let’s look at some examples:

 Phytates: Grains contain phytates that bind to calcium, iron, copper and zinc, removing their availability and leading to lower immunity, frequent colds, low iron levels, leg cramps, etc. The result is low levels of these critical minerals in the body.
-This problem can be minimised by soaking, fermenting, or sprouting the grains before eating.
+This problem can be minimized by soaking, fermenting, or sprouting the grains before eating.
 Unfortunately cooking does not remove these and phytic acid is apparently a major cause of dental decay.

 Saponins: Grains contain saponins that can weaken the gut lining, resulting in autoimmune diseases.
 These can be reduced by soaking or /and cooking.